MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-text-messaging.md

 Next, test your message by selecting the **Test send** button in the upper right.
 If you’re using an Azure Communication Services preview toll-free sender number, you can test send the message to any United States mobile number.
 If you’re using a Twilio or TeleSign sender number, you can send the message to a mobile device in any supported country.
 You can also add the message to a journey to see how it can be triggered by events.

+> [!NOTE]
+> If your text message exceeds 160 characters SMS protocol will split and merge content of a logical single message.
+SMS providers may charge for more than one message for text messages that exceed 160 characters.

 ## Personalize text messages

 Personalizing text messages allows you to insert dynamic data that is unique to each message recipient.
 You might want to dynamically populate a name, an appointment time, a location, or any other unique data.